 Scatter on a baking sheet so they are not touching.
 If the pan is too crowded, the potatoes will steam and not caramelize and crisp.

-Store your leftovers in an airtight container in the refrigerator up to 3 days.
+Store your leftovers in an airtight container in the refrigerator for up to 3 days.

-I love to toss these potatoes into my big-bowl lunch the day after I make them.
-They add great flavor to salads.
+I love to toss these potatoes into my lunch the day after I make them.

-To reheat your leftovers, melt a little butter in a skillet over medium heat, add the potatoes, shaking the pan now and then, and heat them up for a few minutes.
+To reheat your potatoes, melt a little butter in a skillet over medium heat, add the potatoes, shaking the pan now and then, and heat them for a few minutes.

 - Roasted Cauliflower with Garlic